-Lastly, you’ll need for an authentic looking Doljabi party is to set up the table and floor area where your child will select their profession.
+Lastly for an authentic looking Doljabi party, you’ll need to set up the table and floor area where your child will select their profession.
 We were lucky enough to be able to borrow pretty much everything you see above from my in-laws.
 None of this is mandatory and you can decorate the area anyway you like, just make it festive!

 You may also want to consider either renting or purchasing hanboks or traditional Korean dress for your child or the whole family!
 We already had hanboks for everyone that my in-laws brought back from Korea, but you definitely can find places in the US that do rentals or purchases.
 Here we are in our hanboks:

 And here is our son picking the frisbee, much to his father’s delight.

 I hope this post gives you lots of inspiration for your Doljabi party.
 If you’ve already hosted a Doljabi, please comment below with any tips and ideas!